scaleoutsystems/digital-pathology-tutorial/README.md

 # Acute Myeloid Leukemia FEDn/Studio example

 This example project is a lighter version of Acute Myeloid Leukemia (AML) classification problem addressed in [[1]](#1).
-Compared to the original work, this project is built with a lighter Convulutional Neural Network and downsampled images to reduce the computation time and resources.
+Compared to the original work, this project is built with a lighter Convolutional Neural Network and downsampled images to reduce the computation time and resources.

 The purpose of the model is, as described by the original authors: